lhilbert/active-microemulsion/README.md

 1. Either by installing the `libboost-program-options-dev`, `libboost-system-dev` and `libboost-filesystem-dev` packages.
 2. Or by installing the entire `libboost-all-dev` metapackage.

+On **macOS** (Sierra Version 10.12.6) we installed the follwing libraries using Homebrew: brew install gcc brew install boost

 The `experiments.sh` script depends on the *ImageMagick* suite for producing figures, specifically on the `convert` and `montage` commands.
 These can be obtained on Ubuntu from the official repositories by installing the `imagemagick` package.